cameronenfuego/cameronenfuego.github.io/_posts/2017-08-25-golf-isnt-just-about-golfing.md

 ![](https://cdn-images-1.medium.com/max/1200/1*2H8NOy0GyEtNcGpc3bWY7A.jpeg)

 I played a few holes of golf with my dad yesterday.
 There was a group playing behind us, so we were hurrying — I should say, my dad was trying to hurry us.
 Thus, I was being hurried.
 You don’t hurry someone who’s never played golf before.
 I was feeling the pressure and getting frazzled.
 I was failing.
-I was nearing the verge of giving up completely.
+I was nearing the verge of giving up completely.<!--more-->

 We finished the hole and skipped the next to give ourselves a little buffer.
 I was still feeling hurried — in fact, I was still being hurried.
 As I felt the newly established norm of the tightness mounting in my chest, I began to pray.
 I knew nothing else to do.
 Nothing other than to quit.
 Or cry.
 Though, the latter wouldn’t have been that bad.